engineyard/ey-docs/pages/ey_cli_user_guide.md

 ## Switching Engine Yard accounts

-If you want to log out of one Engine Yard account and log in to another, you need to delete the file that holds your account API token (this file is created by Step 4 above).
+If you want to log out of one Engine Yard account and log in to another, use the logout command to delete the API token from ``~/.eyrc`` or `env $EYRC`.
+This token is created at Step 4 above.

 ###To switch accounts within the CLI

 1. Type:
-        rm ~/.eyrc
+        ey logout

-2. Run an `engineyard` gem command, for example, `ey status`
+2. Run any engineyard gem command, for example, `ey login`

 3. At the prompt, enter the credentials for the account you want to use.